Saturday, February 9, 2013

 “Our first tour of the day was to Salzburg, Austria.
 On this day we saw the Hercules fountain, church, and graveyard from the film Sound of Music, visited Mozart's Gebursthaus (birth home), and shopped."

-Began the hot rainy day by strolling the streets of Salzburg.
+Began the hot rainy day by strolling along the streets of Salzburg.
 We visited Mozart’s birthplace on the third floor of #9 Getreidegasse which contained period furniture, an open hearth oven, and of course various instruments and memorabilia.

 Ended the interesting enjoyable excursion with a hike and a rousing chorus of The Hills are Alive with the Sound of Climbing.